retrixe/octyne/API.md

 All endpoints may return an error.
 Errors are formatted in JSON in the following format: `{"error": "error description here"}`.

+Currently, possible errors are not documented.
+This will be done in the future.
+Contributions in this department are welcome!

+## Note

+This documentation is still being worked on.
+While all endpoints are listed, file-related endpoints are not yet fully documented.

 ## Endpoints

 - [GET /](#get-)